Glovo/foodi-ml-dataset/benchmarks/gan/README-DATASET_NAME.md

 # Conditional Image Generation DATASET_NAME

 In order to conditionally generate images, we trained SAGAN to generate different type of pizza images in a small subset of our dataset.
+We used the well known framework PyTorch-Studio GAN to do it, so the instructions in the README file of this folder must be followed beforehand.

 # Download pizza subset